dmgudeman/DiveTheTrieste/README.md

 <img src="./assets/code/yIntercept.png" alt="constants" width="600" height="400">
 </div>

-### Flora and Fauna are shown from different areas of ocean
+### Images and text are shown from 6 different areas of ocean
-The submarine position in ocean is used to filter subsets of images showing life at that depth.
-One of six arrays of images is chosen by depth and proximity to shore.
-Then a random image is presented to the submarine viewport.
+The submarine position in ocean is used to filter calulate 2 values: depth and proximity to the sea floor.
+One of six arrays of images is filtered then a random image is presented to the submarine viewport.
+A parallel filter picks the appropriate text.

+### Modals provide instruction and user feedback in the cockpit
+A popup modal to provide instruction on how to use the app allowed me to add educaitonal content to the splash page.
+I then used the modal class to make two more modals to give the user feedback in the cockpit as to when they hit the bottom or are at the surface.

 ### Hand drawn sprite
-A controversial area for some people.
-I like the animated hand drawn quality of it, especially  over a polished sprite taken from the internet.
+I drew a sprite to explore how sprites work.
+I liked the animated hand drawn quality of it so I kept it in the app.
 It also allowed me to add features such as the "crash sprite" that occurs when sub hits ground in an expiditious manner.
 Plus I enjoyed drawing it :)

 ### Music
 The built in music is a critical aspect to enjoy the user experience.